Priorities and Attitudes of Four Decision Groups Regarding a Specific Educational Program: An Exploratory Study

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Chapman, David Wilfred, "Priorities and Attitudes of Four Decision Groups Regarding a Specific Educational Program: An Exploratory Study" (1975).
 Higher Education - Dissertations.
-Paper 46.
+46.